Techniques, model systems and current research topics in molecular biology

 Course Administrator

-The Faculty of Mathematics and Natural Sciences, Department of Biological Sciences, has the administrative responsibility for the course and program.
+The Faculty of Science and Technology, Department of Biological Sciences, has the administrative responsibility for the course and program.